lsst-sqre/sqr-057/index.rst

    Restore request "chronograf-20210409131002" submitted successfully.
    Run `velero restore describe chronograf-20210409131002` or `velero restore logs chronograf-20210409131002` for more details.

-Use the following to disable authentication in the restored Chronograf application, otherwise you'll be redirected to the original Chronograf application URL.
+Use the following to disable authentication in the restored Chronograf application, otherwise, you'll be redirected to the original Chronograf application URL after logging in.

 .. prompt:: bash$ $,# auto